Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Introduction

 The paper is organized as follows.
-Section \ref{sec:asymptotic_theory} introduces the asymptotic Tracy–Widom distribution for the ridge-regularized largest root test statistic, following a brief review of necessary preliminaries from random matrix theory.
+Section \ref{sec:asymptotic_theory} introduces the asymptotic Tracy–Widom distribution for the ridge-regularized largest root test statistic under the null hypothesis, following a brief review of necessary preliminaries from random matrix theory.
 Section \ref{sec:estimation} presents the estimation procedure for the scaling parameters, which relies solely on the eigenvalues of $\bW_2$, and establishes the consistency of the proposed method.
 A power analysis under a class of low-rank alternatives is conducted in Section \ref{sec:power_analysis}.
+A strategy for data-driven selection of $\lambda$ is introduced in Section \ref{sec:selection_lambda}.
 Section \ref{sec:simulation} reports the results of simulation studies.
-In Section \ref{sec:real_data_analysis}, we demonstrate the application of the proposed procedure to data from the \emph{Human Connectome Project}.
 Section \ref{sec:discussion} concludes with a summary of the main findings and a discussion of future research directions.
-Technical details and proofs of the main results are provided in the Supplementary Material.
+The Supplementary Material contains an application to \emph{Human Connectome Project} data, additional discussion of the estimation procedure, further numerical results, complete proofs of the main theoretical results, and possible extensions of the current framework both technically and in terms of the form of the linear hypotheses.